QQQ: History

-On 1 February 1999, QSTV changed its affiliation from predominantly Network Ten, in line with Telecasters' stations in regional Queensland (TNQ, now SCA 10), to the Seven Network, becoming Seven Central.
+On 1 February 1999, QSTV changed its affiliation from predominantly Network Ten, in line with Telecasters' stations in regional Queensland (TNQ, now 10 Regional Queensland), to the Seven Network, becoming Seven Central.
 This closely followed the introduction of a Seven Network-affiliated service, Seven Darwin (TND), to Darwin in 1998.

 Telecasters Australia was purchased by Southern Cross Broadcasting (SCB) in July 2001, and its official name was eventually changed to Southern Cross Central.
 However, unlike other Southern Cross-owned stations – including TND, which at the time was a dual Seven/Ten affiliate under the Southern Cross Television brand – QQQ/ITQ simply carried the Seven Network branding unchanged, leading some people to continue to refer it as "Seven Central".
 The station carried a simple "SCTV" text watermark in lieu of independent branding, denoting the origin of the signal.
 (Previously, the watermark has read "TAL" and "SCB", denoting the previous owners.
 "MSCM" was used briefly after the Macquarie acquisition.)

 On 19 May 2010, the Australian Communications and Media Authority (ACMA) approved a licence for Central Digital Television, a third digital-only network to be jointly owned by Imparja Television and Southern Cross Austereo.
 The network launched on 30 June 2010 on the Viewer Access Satellite Television service.
 The same day, Southern Cross Central began broadcasting SCTV Central, SCTV Central HD and 7Two Central to coincide with the first analog television transmitter switch off in Mildura, Victoria.
 This was so viewers in the area who lost adequate television coverage were able to utilise VAST as an alternative source.

 VAST officially launched on 10 December 2010, and began granting access to viewers in the Remote Central and Eastern Australia licence areas.
 This brought digital television to satellite viewers in the Northern Territory, Queensland and South Australia for the first time.
 Digital terrestrial transmissions began in Alice Springs, Northern Territory and Mount Isa, Queensland on 2 May 2011, with other areas launching between 2012 and 2013.
 Optus Aurora, the satellite service preceding VAST, was closed down on 10 December 2013.

+The sale of Southern Cross Austereo's Seven-affiliated stations to Seven West Media was finalised in July 2025.

 News updates

 Under previous owners, a local Seven News bulletin for Darwin and Central Australia was produced until 2000.
 Separate news update services for remote Australia were introduced in 2005 before being merged with updates for Darwin into one service in 2013.
-The shared three-minute short news updates throughout the day are broadcast on ITQ/QQQ serving remote areas and TND in Darwin, presented from Southern Cross Austereo's studio in Hobart.
+The shared three-minute short news updates throughout the day are broadcast on ITQ/QQQ serving remote areas and TND in Darwin, presented from studios in Launceston.

 Availability

 Terrestrial

-Seven Central broadcasts free-to-air digital television channels Seven Central, 7mate Central and 7Two Central via terrestrial transmissions in many regional cities and towns.
+Seven Central broadcasts free-to-air digital television channels Seven Central, 7mate Central and 7two Central via terrestrial transmissions in many regional cities and towns.
 The network is licensed to broadcast within the Remote Central and Eastern Australia TV2 and Mount Isa TV1 licence areas, which include Alice Springs, Bourke, Ceduna, Charleville, Coober Pedy, Cooktown, Katherine, Longreach, Mount Isa, Roma and Weipa, as well as others.